Schenker AG: Deutsche Bahn ownership, 2003–2025

 In his biography, then CEO of Deutsche Bahn Hartmut Mehdorn justified the acquisition of international logistics companies with customer demand.
-In 2000, analysis had shown the 200 largest customers ship up to 60% of their freight abroad.
+In 2000, analysis had shown the 200 largest customers shipped up to 60% of their freight abroad.
 Since the core operating territory had been Germany, customers were lost to competitors with a more compelling international offer.
 There was no time to grow organically in such markets.
 This analysis led to the acquisition of Stinnes AG and the associated brand name Schenker.